 Valve urged players not to engage with CS:GO gambling sites a year ago, and the broader public has also become aware of the gambling in gaming situation recently, with governments, campaigners and politicians calling attention to these and similar practices in the mainstream media.

-Gambling with video game items, and CS:GO skins in particular, is now deep within shady territory, and legislators are still pondering whether the issue is worth examining further .
+Gambling with video game items, and CS:GO skins in particular, is now deep within shady territory, and legislators are still pondering whether the issue is worth .
 While legislators vacillate, the gambling oriented entrepreneurs of the video game industry are becoming more and more adept at what they do.

 Developers and publishers provide normalisation by introducing lots of RNG into their games, that RNG is then also applied to skins, and even more RNG is dumped on potential customers once they get the chance to gamble actual hard currency on those same skins.
 You need to be both blind and blindfolded not to see where this is going.